Palmyrene Funerary Portraiture

 Rubina Raja, The Palmyra Collection: Ny Carlsberg Glyptotek (Copenhagen: Ny Carlsberg Glyptotek, 2019).

-Rubina Raja, “Powerful Images of the Deceased: Palmyrene Funerary Portrait Culture, Between Local, Greek and Roman Representations,” Bilder der Macht: Das griechische Porträt und seine Verwendung in der antiken Welt, edited by D. Boschung and F. Queyrel (Paderborn: Wilhelm Fink Verlag, 2017), pp. 319–48.
+Rubina Raja, “Powerful Images of the Deceased: Palmyrene Funerary Portrait Culture, Between Local, Greek and Roman Representations,” in Bilder der Macht: Das griechische Porträt und seine Verwendung in der antiken Welt, edited by D. Boschung and F. Queyrel (Paderborn: Wilhelm Fink Verlag, 2017), pp. 319–48.

-Rubina Raja, “Stacking Aesthetics in the Syrian Desert: Displaying Palmyrene Sculpture in the Public and Funerary Sphere,” Visual Histories of the Classical World, edited by Catherine Draycott et al. (Turnhout: Brepols, 2018), pp. 281–95.
+Rubina Raja, “Stacking Aesthetics in the Syrian Desert: Displaying Palmyrene Sculpture in the Public and Funerary Sphere,” in Visual Histories of the Classical World, edited by Catherine Draycott et al. (Turnhout: Brepols, 2018), pp. 281–95.

 Rugina Raja, “Populating Public Palmyra.
-Display of Statues and Their Impact on the Perception of Public Space in Roman Palmyra”, Public Statues Across Time and Cultures, edited by Christopher Dickenson (New York: Routledge, 2021), pp. 81–101.
+Display of Statues and Their Impact on the Perception of Public Space in Roman Palmyra”, in Public Statues Across Time and Cultures, edited by Christopher Dickenson (New York: Routledge, 2021), pp. 81–101.

-M. K. Heyn, “Gesture and Identity in the Funerary Art of Palmyra,” American Journal of Archaeology, volume 114, number 4 (October 2010), pp. 631–61.
+M. K. Heyn, “Gesture and Identity in the Funerary Art of Palmyra” American Journal of Archaeology 114.4 (October 2010), pp. 631–61.

-Andreas J. Kropp, Images and Monuments of Near Eastern Dynasts, 100 BC–AD 100 (Oxford: Oxford University Press, 2013).
+Andreas J. Kropp, Images and Monuments of Near Eastern Dynasts, 100 BC – AD 100 (Oxford: Oxford University Press, 2013).

-Cite this page as: Dr. Jeffrey A. Becker, "Palmyrene Funerary Portraiture," in Smarthistory, August 8, 2015, accessed December 18, 2024, https://smarthistory.org/palmyrene-funerary-portraiture/.
+Cite this page as: Dr. Jeffrey A. Becker, "Palmyrene Funerary Portraiture," in Smarthistory, August 8, 2015, accessed March 24, 2025, https://smarthistory.org/palmyrene-funerary-portraiture/.